purplespider/basic-social-media/README.md

 ## Introduction

-Adds fields to Settings for entering common social media platform URLs:
+A Silverstripe module which adds fields to Settings for entering common social media platform URLs:

 * Facebook
 * Twitter